mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/build-incoming-call-screen/kotlin.md

 description: In this step you build OnCall screen.
 ---

-# Build  incomming call sreen
+# Build  incoming call screen

 On call screen (`IncomingCallFragment` and `OnCallViewModel` classes) is responsible for answering incoming a call.